logo

 “Are we?” the starving albino asked me, still without turning her eyes to me.
 She just kept tucking in greedily as if nothing strange was happening.
 She had already managed to clean up two of the plates, and if her dude in the can lingered there for much longer, he would have to go without lunch.
 Despite that, the remaining pile on the table was still pretty impressive.

 “Of course you are!
-We’ve met at least three times so far!”
+We’ve met at least three times so far.”

 The agent suddenly stopped eating.
 She looked at me for the first time since we started talking, and her expression vaguely resembled respect.
-Clearly, she had thought I was a little wooden guy with a very long nose, and it was only now that she realized she was actually dealing with the Lord of Logic!
+Clearly, she had thought I was a little wooden guy with a very long nose, and it was only now that she realized she was actually dealing with the fucking Lord of Logic.

 “How did you know we were with the FBI?”
 She asked me, mildly impressed.
 “Even my aunt failed to recognize me when she saw me disguised like that!”